cedricp/ddt4all/README.md

 * Internal JSON file format for high speed parsing
 * Database zip compression of converted JSON files
 * Can bus sniffing (Read/Decode non-ISOTP frames)
+* Screen recorder (via autorefresh button) and export to CSV format

 ## How to launch the application ?